 To preserve Reno’s charitable intent, Hurchalla filed a petition to modify the trust, pursuant to the cy-près doctrine, which allows for the modification of a trust or will when the original objective of the testator has become impossible, impracticable, or illegal to perform.

-The Day Pitney team included Alan G. Greer, Charles H. Johnson and Katherine A. Coba.
+The Day Pitney team included Alan G. Greer and Charles H. Johnson.

 Day Pitney Alert